Families with plenty of space and time for a dog of massive stature

 3. Some Blue Great Danes have chest markings.

-While a blue coat in itself is quite rare, these dogs are occasionally gifted with colored markings on their chest, providing them with double the rarity.
-If you happen to find a Blue Great Dane with such patterns, know you’ve spotted a unique treasure!
+While a blue coat is quite rare, these dogs are occasionally gifted with colored markings on their chest, providing them with double the rarity.
+If you find a Blue Great Dane with those patterns, know you’ve spotted a unique treasure!

 Are These Dogs Good for Families?